Dustin-Leigh Konzelman: The Amazing Race

 In 2006, Konzelman appeared as a competitor on Season 10 with race partner Miss New York 2005 Kandice Pelletier, finishing in 4th place.

 In 2007, Dustin appeared as a competitor on All Stars with race partner Kandice, finishing in 2nd place.
-At the final leg of the race, the pair lost the one million dollar grand prize and The Amazing Race: All Stars winners' title to Dating Eric & Danielle who competed on opposing teams in Season 9.

 Dustin and Kandice are considered to be amongst the "25 Most Unforgettable Amazing Race Teams of All Time."

 Professional life

 Konzelman went on to earn a Master of Science in Counseling from California State University, Fullerton, graduating in 2011.
 In 2014, she earned a Master of Arts in Clinical Psychology and is completing her doctorate in Clinical Psychology.
 During her doctoral program she trained in neuropsychology at the Semel Institute for Neuroscience and Human Behavior as well as Cedars-Sinai Medical Center.

 Konzelman is a licensed marriage and family therapist practicing in Long Beach, California.
 She obtained a Master of Science in Counseling from California State University Fullerton, graduating with outstanding honor.
-Dustin-Leigh consistently attends trainings and pursues education to bring the most cutting edge research to her practice.
+Dustin-Leigh consistently attends trainings and pursues education to bring the most cutting-edge research to her practice.